Anonyfox/node-webkit-hipster-seed/README.md

 You need the following stuff installed on your machine:
 - [Node.js & NPM](http://nodejs.org/) (see the instructions for your operating system.
 Ensure that globally installed NPM modules are in your PATH!)
-- Windows Users: Use the [PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell) instead of CMD.exe !
+- Windows Users: Use a Git Bash or the [PowerShell](http://en.wikipedia.org/wiki/Windows_PowerShell) instead of CMD.exe !
+- Linux Users: You may have to do a [symlink](https://github.com/rogerwang/node-webkit/wiki/The-solution-of-lacking-libudev.so.0).
 - Git.
 (Brunch and Bower depend on Git to work.)
 Windows users: try [this](http://git-scm.com/), there is a good usable CLI included which should work with the workflow out-of-the-box.
 The primitive CMD.exe is currently NOT supported.
 - [Brunch](http://brunch.io/) via a global npm installation: `npm install -g brunch`.
 - [Bower](http://bower.io/) via a global npm installation: `npm install -g bower`.